OpalSoPL/Oleus/changelogs/templates/rc.md

-This is an alpha version of Nucleus {{version}} for Sponge API version {{sponge}}
+This is a release candidate of Nucleus {{version}} for Sponge API version {{sponge}}

-**THIS IS AN ALPHA VERSION.
-IT IS INCOMPLETE AND WILL NOT BE STABLE.
-DO NOT USE ON PRODUCTION SERVERS.
-LIKE ALWAYS, NO WARRANTY IS IMPLIED.
-NOTE THAT THE RISK OF DATA LOSS IS VERY REAL.
-IT IS NOT THE FAULT OF THE NUCLEUS TEAM IF ANYTHING GOES WRONG.**
+**THIS IS A RELEASE CANDIDATE.
+IT IS SEMI-STABLE BUT MAY CONTAIN A FEW ISSUES.
+DO NOT USE ON PRODUCTION SERVERS WITHOUT USING IT ON A TESTING SERVER FIRST**

 Please report any issues to Github Issues (https://github.com/NucleusPowered/Nucleus/issues) CLEARLY stating the version of Nucleus you are using.